diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```
 In addition to set(), the SparkConf class includes a small number of utility methods for setting common parameters.
 In the preceding three examples, you could also call setAppName() and setMaster() to set the spark.app.name and the spark.master configurations, respectively.

-Spark allows setting configurations dynamically through the `spark-submit` tool.
-When an application is launched with spark-submit, it injects configuration values into the environment.
-These are detected and automatically filled in when a new SparkConf is constructed.
+Spark allows setting configurations dynamically through the `spark-submit` tool. `When an application is launched with spark-submit, it injects configuration values into the environment.
+These are detected and automatically filled in when a new SparkConf is constructed`.
 Therefore, user applications can simply construct an “empty” SparkConf and pass it directly to the SparkContext constructor if you are using spark-submit.

 The spark-submit tool provides built-in flags for the most common Spark configuration parameters and a generic —conf flag that accepts any Spark configuration value.
 ```shell